 For diabetes, the proposed coverage includes:

 This benefit will provide improved access to 3.7 million Canadians living with diabetes, and potentially reduce the risk of serious life-changing health complications such as blindness or amputations.
-A notable exception to the list of covered drugs is GLP-1 inhibitors, such as Ozempic, which can also be prescribed for weight management purposes and recently has been a significant driver of plan costs.
+A notable exception to the list of covered drugs, such as Ozempic, which can also be prescribed for weight management purposes and recently has been a significant driver of plan costs.

 These will be available free of charge at pharmacies to those with a valid prescription.